xKyon18/traffic-sign-classifier/README.md

   -  Augment Image DONE
   -  Adjust Contrast DONE
   -  Convert to black and white (when dataset is balanced) DONE
-3. Make Model in Pytorch ONGOING
+3. Make Model in Pytorch DONE
-4. Pre-train Model
+4. Pre-train Model DONE
+5. Test Model using Test data. <----------
-5. Save Model if satisfied with Accuracy
+6. Save Model if satisfied with Accuracy
-6. Make C++ program for test
+7. Make C++ program for test
-7. Use ssaved model (libtorch)
+8. Use ssaved model (libtorch)
-8. Take Results
+9. Take Results